nih-fmrif/NIMH_repro_2017_03/_episodes/25-container_technology.md

 ~~~
 {: .output}

 Let's edit our runscript to produce something more useful.
-First we will write a script that will take 2 arguments, an input file and an output file, run cowsay on the input, and then write the output.
+First we will write a script that will take 2 arguments, an input file and an output file, runs cowsay on the input, and then writes the output.

 ~~~
 $ nano new-runscript